abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 To summarise: Producers are not restricted to specific partitions by default — they can write to any partition within a topic, dynamically or explicitly.
 But Consumers are restricted to the partitions assigned to them within a consumer group, they cannot read from partitions assigned to other consumers in the same group.
 {{% /notice %}}

+**Note on message delivery**: if there is only 1 producer, 1 consumer, and 1 topic with 3 partitions, then there is no guarantee that the message will be received by the consumer when the producer writes to the topic (which is written to some partition), as there is no guarantee that it will be written to the particular partition which the consumer is listening to.

-So if a service is writing two messages (`A` and `B`, in order) to the same Kafka topic, and another service which is the consumer reads from the same topic, then there is no guarantee of ordering.
-The order will be there during read if the messages gets stored in the same partition (randomly or explicitly), otherwise ordering isn't guaranteed as the partition containing the message `B` maybe read from first.
+**Note on ordering**: if a service is writing two messages (`A` and `B`, in order) to the same Kafka topic, and some other services read from the same topic, then there is no guarantee of order of processing.
+The order will be there during read if all the messages gets stored in the same partition (randomly or explicitly), otherwise ordering isn't guaranteed as the partition containing the message `B` maybe read from first by its consumer.

+So we can conclude that the partition is the core component on which things depend a lot during reads and writes, and not topic.

 ## Features
 **Replication**: it exists at every level.
 Cluster, Broker, Partitions are configured to be data replicated and have fail-overs in place in a well configured Kafka system.